souktha/souktha.github.io/misc/RS15_7_5/index.rst

 Burst error-correcting capability
 ---------------------------------

-The burst length :math:`l` is defined is a vector whose zero components are confined to :math:`l` consecutive positions, for examle, the zero code vector of length 9 would be something like this ..0_1110_1110_1000_0000.
+The burst length :math:`l` is defined as a vector whose zero components are confined to :math:`l` consecutive positions, for example, the zero code vector of length 9 would be something like this ..0_1110_1110_1000_0000.

 For this RS code workout, it is capable of correction the burst lenght, :math:`l\ge9` because